mongibellili/QuantizedSystemSolver.jl/docs/src/guide/userGuide.md

 ```
 A the end, a solution object is produced that can be queried, plotted, and error-analyzed.

-For simple examples, head over to the examples section.

 ## Solving a Nonlinear ODE Problem with events in Julia
 In this section, we will go through the process of setting up, solving, querying, and plotting a non linear system of ordinary differential equation (ODEs) with events.
 We will use a buck converter circuit model as an example.